vrcswift/VRCSwiftDataUtilities/README.md

 # VRCSwiftDataUtilities

-This library is a data utilities for VRC Swift.
+This library contains data utilities for VRC Swift.

 ## APIs